netsampler/goflow2/docs/reflow-architecture.md

   Multiple input events update a FlowStore bucket.
 When the bucket expires after inactivity, the final aggregated value is emitted downstream.
 * **periodic snapshot emission**
   A scheduler queries long-lived or non-expiring FlowStore state and emits snapshots on a fixed cadence.
-* **periodic control/protocol emission**
-  Timers trigger periodic protocol messages such as IPFIX template refreshes even when no new input arrives.

 ### 6. Encoder

 An `Encoder` serializes internal events for output.